kelseyjhayes/Recipe-Page/README.md

 ### Continued development

+I'd like to continue improving on my selector knowledge, as I stll do a lot of trial and error rather than knowing exactly what selectors to use for more complex use cases (e.g. multiple pseudo-classes).

 I'd like to get a better understanding of how fonts render different across browsers.
 I've found my design looks as it should in Chrome, but font weights are thicker in Safari which I feel impacts readability in certain areas.